2022 Kawasaki KX250X

 - Lacks some off-road necessities.

 The bike screams aggression, from the motor to the suspension and handling.
 It likes to be ridden fast and hard, which makes it a fun bike to ride and race.
-With just a few simple changes, we feel this can and will be a very capable off-road machine, and only adds to the already competitive XC race bike market.
+With just a few simple changes, we have made it a potent off-road GP racer.
+A larger tank and an ECU remap were all that were needed to put this bike into the top 10 of a Pro 250 National Grand Prix.